Where your money goes

 100% of your loans go to local communities.
-Kiva never takes a fee from lenders, which means 100% of the funds you lend on Kiva go to supporting borrowers’ loans.
+Kiva never takes a fee from lenders, which means 100% of the funds you lend on Kiva go toward supporting borrowers’ loans.

 Kiva covers operating costs primarily through the generosity of our lenders, who can choose to make donations in addition to loans.
 We cover more than two-thirds of our operating costs through these voluntary donations from Kiva lenders.
-The remainder of our costs are covered through grants and donations from foundations and supporters and Lending Partner service fees.
+The remainder of our costs are covered through grants, donations from foundations and supporters and Lending Partner service fees.
 This model of fundraising helps promote sustainability, by keeping our fundraising costs low and tapping into the power of the crowd to help cover our costs.

 Kiva's staff and volunteers work hard to ensure every dollar donated to Kiva is used efficiently, and we’ve received recognition for our commitment.